Jaysce/Spaceman/README.md

 Note that only the first ten spaces will have shortcut keys assigned.
 For extra spaces, switching will not be available; the status bar icon will flash if selected, and the menu option will be disabled.

+Switching is also not supported for fullscreen spaces.

 **For switching to work successfully, the following things need to be configured:**